Peaceful Hikes for Every County Last Updated: February 2023

-Many people are turning to the great outdoors for fresh air, exercise and the renewing power of nature during the COVID-19 pandemic.
-Connecticut’s parks, forests and trails are a great resource.
+Many people turn to the great outdoors for fresh air, exercise, and the renewing power of nature when looking for a moment of peace.
+Connecticut’s parks, forests, and trails are a great resource.
 Below is a list of a few you might consider.
-But please check for temporary closures before you venture out and follow the guidelines provided by state and local officials.

 Here is updated information on visiting state parks.

 NOTE: This is not a complete list of all available offerings.
 For a complete list of Connecticut State Parks, click here.

 - McLean Game Refuge, Granby

 - Barkhamsted Reservoir, Barkhamsted